CCHS-Melbourne/LoliBot/software/ReadMe.md

 If you are a regular Python developer ... you'll be good to go.
 If not, you'll have the default Apple Python installation (old) and no PIP.

-Try ...

     sudo easy_install pip

-If that fails, then using Homebrew to manage Python is the way to go ...
+If that fails, then using Homebrew to install and manage Python is the way to go.
+Note: This will take awhile, e.g a coffee break.

     brew install python  # Includes PIP